niamhmc99/DemonstratingSoftwareQualityCA/README.md

 - However, the 6th story task: Create Survey Controller Class has an estimated number of story points = 5.
 This story task in comparison to the 3rd story, involves a larger amount of work due to higher complexity and the unknowns that may be discovered throughout the development.

 ### Velocity Metrics:
 Velocity is a measure of the amount of work a team can accomplish during a sprint.
 It is calculated at the end of a sprint by adding up all the story points given to each feature, user story or backlog item that is successfully delivered within a sprint.
-If a sprint backlog item isn't completely finsihed within the sprint, it is carried over to the next sprint and it doesn't count in the velocity calculation.
+If a sprint backlog item isn't completely finished within the sprint, it is carried over to the next sprint and it doesn't count in the velocity calculation.
 This allows the team to accurately predict the amount of stories they will realistically get to complete in the next sprint.

 Below is an image describing how Velocity is calculated:
 ![Velocity](screenshots/velocity.jpg)